… even though “My [insert the item of your choice] Doesn’t Work”

 Lora just looked this posting and says that there are not enough photographs for the length of the text.
 So here are some more photos.
 They were all taken in Sri Lanka and have nothing to do with the posting, but I’m not sure that’s relevant.

-The above plaque is next to a holy Bodhi tree (the kind of tree under which Buddha received enlightenment) in Anuradhapura, Sri Lanka.
+The above plaque is next to a holy Bodhi tree in Anuradhapura, Sri Lanka, said to be grown from a cutting of the tree under which Buddha received enlightenment.
 It illustrates one of the difficulties I encountered in Sri Lanka – there are two many syllables in most names for me to handle.
 As with the name of the President of Sri Lanka, whose last name (spelled out in the plaque) has 23 letters.
-Or the towns of Tissamaharama and Anuradhapura.
+Or the towns of Tissamaharama and Atamasthanadhipathi Anuradhapura.
 These are not names that come skipping off my tongue.

 This sign greets you after a hard climb to the top of Little Adam’s Peak (actually not so little) in the Sri Lanka town of Ella.
 The 98 Acres Resort that was trying to get our business was back at the base of the peak, so the sign is really just a tease.
 But it’s a very high-end tease; 98 Acres is a beautiful set of 10 bungalows where we tried to stay.
 Unfortunately, we were number 11.